dosiler/Project-GettingAndCleaningData/README.md

-# Project-GettingAndCleaningData
+# README for the Course Project
 ==================================================================

-README for the Course Project for Johns Hopkins U class "Getting and Cleaning Data" on Coursera
+For the Johns Hopkins University class "Getting and Cleaning Data" on Coursera

 ==================================================================